Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Stationarity is the foundation of time series modeling—if you don't get this right, everything that follows falls apart.
+Stationarity is the foundation of time series modeling.
+If you don't get this right, everything that follows falls apart.
 Most classical forecasting methods (ARIMA, exponential smoothing, and beyond) assume your data has stable statistical properties over time.
-When you're being tested on stationarity, you're really being tested on your ability to diagnose a time series before modeling it and justify your preprocessing decisions.
+When you're tested on stationarity, you're really being tested on your ability to diagnose a time series before modeling it and justify your preprocessing decisions.

-These tests aren't just checkbox exercises—they reveal the underlying structure of your data.
-You'll need to understand the difference between testing for a unit root versus testing for stationarity (they're not the same thing!), recognize when visual diagnostics complement formal tests, and know which test to reach for when your data has quirks like structural breaks or seasonality.
-Don't just memorize test names—know what null hypothesis each test uses and when to combine tests for a complete picture.
+These tests reveal the underlying structure of your data.
+You'll need to understand the difference between testing for a unit root versus testing for stationarity (they're not the same thing), recognize when visual diagnostics complement formal tests, and know which test to reach for when your data has quirks like structural breaks or seasonality.
+Don't just memorize test names.
+Know what null hypothesis each test uses and when to combine tests for a complete picture.

 These tests ask: "Does this series have a unit root that makes it non-stationary?"
 The null hypothesis assumes non-stationarity, so you're looking for evidence against the null to conclude stationarity.
 A unit root means shocks to the series persist forever rather than dying out.

-Compare: ADF vs. KPSS—they test opposite null hypotheses.
-When both agree (ADF rejects unit root, KPSS fails to reject stationarity), you're confident the series is stationary.
-When they conflict, you may have a near-unit-root process or need more data.
+Compare: ADF vs. KPSS: they test opposite null hypotheses.
+When both agree (ADF rejects unit root, KPSS fails to reject stationarity), you can be confident the series is stationary.
+When they conflict, the situation is ambiguous and warrants further investigation.

-Compare: ACF vs. PACF—ACF shows total correlation at each lag (including indirect effects), while PACF isolates direct effects.
-For AR model identification, watch where PACF cuts off; for MA identification, watch where ACF cuts off.
+Compare: ACF vs. PACF: ACF shows total correlation at each lag (including indirect effects through intermediate lags), while PACF isolates direct effects only.
+For AR model identification, watch where PACF cuts off.
+For MA identification, watch where ACF cuts off.

-Some time series have specific structures that require targeted testing approaches.
-These tests address situations where standard unit root tests may be insufficient or inappropriate.
+Some time series have specific structures that require targeted testing.
+Standard unit root tests may be insufficient or inappropriate in these cases.

-Compare: Standard unit root tests vs. Seasonal unit root tests—ADF/PP detect non-stationarity in the trend, while HEGY/seasonal tests detect non-stationarity in periodic patterns.
-Monthly retail sales might be trend-stationary but have a seasonal unit root requiring seasonal differencing.
+Compare: Standard unit root tests vs. Seasonal unit root tests: ADF/PP detect non-stationarity in the trend, while HEGY and seasonal tests detect non-stationarity in periodic patterns.
+You may need both types of differencing for a single series.

 | Concept | Best Examples |